saigonese-io/saigonese-io.github.io/index.md

   block: one-column-1
   slug: responsive
   headline: 16 Fully Responsive Design Blocks
-  content: |
+  content: The Design Blocks can be used without Forestry but to harness the power
-    The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using <a href="https://forestry.io">Forestry</a>.
+    of Blocks we recommend using Github.
 Once the site is imported you can immediately create new sites and make them fully customizable.
 - template: full-width-media-element
   block: media-1